AskMeAgain/Devbox/README.md

 Devbox is a project that enables you to automatically set up a comprehensive programming environment within VirtualBox.

+EDIT 28-06-2024: This project is archived as it was just to much work keeping it up to date.
+Unfortunately the manjaro iso is completely incompatible with VB.

+Ill link to a new project once ill start working on it.
+Sorry guys!
+Was a fun time

 ## Features

 * one click installation